+UT-PIC Program Evaluation : To be completed by intern at 3-months, 7-months, and end of training and discussed with supervisor during intern evaluation meeting g year

+Intern: Supervisor(s):

-UT-PIC Program Evaluation : To be completed by intern at 3-months, 7-months, and end of training and discussed with supervisor during intern evaluation meeting g year Intern: Supervisor(s): Dates of Evaluation:to This Program Evaluation is utilized by UT-PIC to continually improve and enhance the training program all responses are reviewed by the Training Committee, and your feedback is carefully considered. ratings of "Poor" or "Fair" will result in action by the Training Committee to address the problematitem, so please include detailed explanatory comments wherever applicable in order to help us remost effectively.
-Any tic Scoring Criteria: 1=Poor; 2= Fair; 3= Good; 4= Excellent Cohort Experience: In this section, please provide ratings related to your weekly training activities Overall quality of didactic lectures Relevance of didactic lecture topics Group Supervision Opportunities for peer support and socialization Comments: Overall Quality of Training in Major Areas of Professional Functioning For the following items on UT-PIC's identified areas of competency, please rate the quality of the t you have received in each.
-Please consider your experience with didactic seminars, professional development opportunities, and supervision, as well as direct clinical experiences and other experiential training. training Research
+Dates of Evaluation:to

+This Program Evaluation is utilized by UT-PIC to continually improve and enhance the training program all responses are reviewed by the Training Committee, and your feedback is carefully considered. ratings of "Poor" or "Fair" will result in action by the Training Committee to address the problema item, so please include detailed explanatory comments wherever applicable in order to help us remost effectively.
+Any tic

+Scoring Criteria: 1=Poor; 2= Fair; 3= Good; 4= Excellent

+Cohort Experience: In this section, please provide ratings related to your weekly training activities

+Overall quality of didactic lectures

+Relevance of didactic lecture topics

+Group Supervision

+Opportunities for peer support and socialization

+Comments:

+Overall Quality of Training in Major Areas of Professional Functioning

+For the following items on UT-PIC's identified areas of competency, please rate the quality of the training you have received in each.
+Please consider your experience with didactic seminars, professional development opportunities, and supervision, as well as direct clinical experiences and other experiential training.

+Research

 Quality of Training

 Comments:

 Ethical and Legal Standards

 Quality of Training

 Comments:

+Commence.

 Individual and Cultural Diversity

+individual and Cultural Diversity

 Quality of Training

+Quality of Training

+Commonto

 Comments:

-Duefersional Values Attitudes and Debasions

 Professional Values, Attitudes, and Behaviors

+T

 Quality of Training

 Comments:

 Communication and Interpersonal Skills

 Quality of Training

 Comments:

 Assessment

+Assessment

+Ovality of Training

 Quality of Training

 Comments:

-Comments.

 Intervention

-intervention

-O althought to the l

 Quality of Training

+Quality of Training

 Comments:

 Supervision (recall that, for the purposes of this evaluation, you are rating the training you

-received in this required area of competence, NOT the supervision you received) 1
+received in this required area of competence, NOT the supervision you received)

 Quality of Training

+Quanty of Training

 Comments:

 Consultation and Interprofessional/Interdisciplinary Skills

 Quality of Training

+Zamil 2

 Comments:

 Please answer the following questions regarding your overall experience at UT-PIC.

 Overall quality of training

 Comments:

 Breadth of clinical intervention experience

 ·

-Comments: 1
+Comments:

 Satisfaction with number of client contacts

 Comments:

-Comments.
+Commence.

 Clarity of expectations and responsibilities of intern at training site

-Clarity of expectations and responsibilities of intern at training site
+clarity of expectations and responsibilities of intern at training site

-Community

 Comments:

+comments:

+Τ

 Role of intern at the site

 1